Workplace Noise Assessment

 This training should also be provided to all staff responsible for purchasing of plant, noise control equipment and personal hearing protectors.

 Consultation should be undertaken between the person conducting a business or undertaking (PCBU) and workers in the planning stage about the introduction or purchase of potentially noisy plant or changes to existing plant at the workplace.
-Workplace Noise Assessments are the best starting point to identify where workers are exposed or at risk of being exposed to excessive noise.
+Workplace Noise Assessments conducted by a qualified Safety Consultant are the best starting point to identify where workers are exposed or at risk of being exposed to excessive noise.